Sustainable Development: Principles and Practice

 This is a highly participative course.
 Delivery methods are primarily experiential and participant centred, engaging you in practical exercises, personal study, and critical reflection upon the relationship between theory and practice.

-The course is structured around five contact days.
+The course is structured around four contact days.
 Students undertake a significant amount of directed and independent study between and after the contact sessions.
 To complete the module and assessment, if taken, we recommend students allocate approximately 150 hours including taught sessions and personal study time.
 This is only a guideline and will depend on the participants' motivation and learning abilities.

 Participants who wish to receive credit for their learning can undertake the assessed project at the end of the course.
 On successful completion, the module credits may then be used towards the masters qualification in Sustainable Development in Practice or UWE's range of postgraduate qualifications in Integrated Professional Development.